Kheng2023/Kheng2023/README.md

 ### 📫 Connect with Me
 - **LinkedIn:** [Yong Kheng Beh](https://www.linkedin.com/in/yong-kheng-beh)
 - **Email:** yongkhengbeh@gmail.com

-### 🎉 Fun Fact
-- I'm a **jack of all trades, master of none**—but always eager to learn more!
-- In my medical career, I gained extensive experience in **diagnosing common diseases, prescribing medications, and performing surgeries**.
-- I performed **around 50 C-sections** in a year while working in **obstetrics and gynecology**.
-- I'm also skilled in **transabdominal ultrasound**, making me quite handy with imaging diagnostics.

 Feel free to check out my repositories and connect! 😊